TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/08.Unit-8/docs.md

 It would be helpful for you as a facilitator to also be familiar with the movie.
 It could be shown in the lab as a lab activity with a debrief time after.

-Review the case study guidelines to help guide the debrief conversations following the film.
+Review the case study guidelines prior to watching the film to help guide the debrief conversations following the film.
+Student's should pay attention to the following themes:
+-   servant leadership charcteristics as demonstrated by the key characters;
+-   where forgiveness shows up and the role of forgiveness in leading ourselves and others;
+-   how to work with difficult people.

 Conversely, you could do a character or characteristics profile in class.
 Have students collectively create a poster or other creative artifact about